I have long wanted to introduce some personal Combe Down memories, reminiscences and recollections into the site.

 Now I am hoping for some more luck so that this section of the site can be expanded.

-So, if you know anyone who has lived on Combe Down who is willing to share their memories, photographs etc for publication here please do let me know by emailing me via this link.
+So, if you know anyone who has lived on Combe Down who is willing to share their memories, photographs etc for publication here please do let me know via the contact form.